-RADT 2303 SEMINAR II.
+RADT 2303 SEMINAR.
 Overview of radiography.
 Emphasis on application of knowledge.
-Includes section on professional writing.

 RADT 2312 ADVANCED CLINICAL EDUCATION III.
 Prerequisite: RADT 2236.
 Includes advanced and elective rotations.
 All competency requirements must be completed at least two (2) weeks prior to the date of final exams.